The conformal Killing spinor initial data equations: Introduction

-By suitably choosing the \emph{conformal factor} $\Xi$ the metric $\bmg$ may be well defined at the points where $\Xi=0$.
-In such cases, the set of points for where the conformal factor vanishes is at infinity from the physical spacetime perspective.
-The set
+where $\Xi$ is the \emph{conformal factor}.
+For so-called \emph{asymptotically simple} spacetimes, one can choose $\Xi$ such that the metric $\bmg$ is well defined at the points where $\Xi=0$, these points being at infinity from the physical spacetime perspective.
+The set of points where the conformal factor vanishes is called the conformal boundary and the hypersurface defined by

-is called the conformal boundary.
-However, it can be readily verified that the Einstein field equations are not conformally invariant.
-Moreover, a direct computation using the conformal transformation formula for the Ricci tensor shows that the vacuum Einstein field equations \eqref{EFEVacuum}, lead to an equation which is formally singular at the conformal boundary.
-An approach to deal with this problem was given in \cite{Fri81a} where a regular set of equations for the unphysical metric was derived.
-These equations are known as the \emph{conformal Einstein field equations}.
-The crucial property of these equations is that they are regular at the points where $\Xi=0$ and a solution thereof implies whenever $\Xi\neq 0$ a solution to the Einstein field equations ---see \cite{Fri81a,Fri83} and \cite{CFEbook} for an comprehensive discussion.
-There are three ways in which these equations can be presented, the metric, the frame and spinorial formulations.
-These equations have been mainly used in the stability analysis of spacetimes ---see for instance \cite{Fri86b, Fri86c} for the proof of the global and semiglobal non-linear stability of the de Sitter and Minkowski spacetimes, respectively.
+is called null infinity.
+In vacuum, the causal nature of this hypersurface is determined by the sign of the cosmological constant, being null, spacelike or timelike if $\lambda$ is zero, positive or negative respectively.
+The notion of null infinity comprises a powerful tool for the analysis of asymptotic properties of spacetimes, with potential applications to various open problems in General Relativity.
+In making use of these ideas, however, one has to contend with the fact that the Einstein field equations are not conformally invariant.
+Moreover, a direct computation using the conformal transformation formula for the Ricci tensor shows that the vacuum Einstein field equations \eqref{EFEVacuum} lead to an equation which, since it includes $\Xi^{-1}$-terms, is formally singular at the conformal boundary.
+An approach to remedying this problem was given in \cite{Fri81a} where a regular set of equations for the unphysical metric $\bmg$ was derived.
+These equations are known as the \emph{conformal Einstein field equations} (CFEs).
+The crucial property of these equations is that they are regular even at the points where $\Xi=0$, and a solution thereof implies a solution to the Einstein field equations wherever $\Xi\neq 0$ ---see \cite{Fri81a,Fri83} and \cite{CFEbook} for a comprehensive discussion.
+The CFEs have found application in the stability analysis of spacetimes ---see for instance \cite{Fri86b, Fri86c} for the proof of the global and semi-global non-linear stability of the de Sitter and Minkowski spacetimes, respectively.
+From the point of view of this article, the main advantage of the conformal (unphysical) approach to the Einstein field equations is that null infinity $\mathscr{I}$, being a submanifold of $(\mathcal{M},\bmg)$, is a bonafide hypersurface on which to prescribe data, to be evolved using (regular) evolution equations.
+This set up is particularly attractive in cases where $\lambda>0$, in which, given the appropriate conditions (sufficient decay of matter fields at infinity), null infinity is a spacelike hypersurface, allowing for one to pose an \emph{asymptotic initial value problem}: an initial value problem where the initial hypersurface is $\mathscr{I}$ ---see \cite{GasVal17,MarPaeSenSim16, LueVal09}.